From Walden manuscript

 Tapping into the magic of Thoreau’s manuscripts

-Digital Thoreau intern Emily Aikens is a sophomore at Yale University majoring in English.
+Digital Thoreau intern Emily Aikens is an undergraduate English major at Yale University.

 In an age when most literary drafting takes place digitally and can be erased forever with a keystroke, there is something awe-inspiring about engaging with a physical record of an author’s thoughts, mistakes, and ideas.
 Philip Larkin writes that all literary manuscripts have “a magical value and a meaningful value.”
 The meaningful value refers to how manuscripts give readers additional context for understanding a printed text.
 The magical, on the other hand, describes the physical properties of the manuscript: the notes in the margins, the ink stains on the corners, and the kind of paper an author chose to use.
 Observing these qualities with one’s own eyes is what brings a manuscript to life.
 It’s what allows one to feel like they are in the room with an author, privy to the secrets that go into constructing a masterwork of literature.